SymmetricChaos/classic_crypto/README.md

 * RS44 cipher (in progress)
 * disrupted columnar transposition
 * more route ciphers
-* completion of porta cipher family
+* integration of Porta with polyalphabetic
 * UTF16 encoding
 * text to text version of Base64 (but like efficient and stuff)